watsona4/scipy2016/SciPy2016TripReport.md

 presentations, BoFs and Sprints, and should give presentations when appropriate.

-All presentations are freely-provided to the public on the [Enthought YouTube channel](https://www.youtube.com/playlist?list=PLYx7XA2nY5Gf37zYZMw6OqGFRPjB1jCy6).
+All presentations are freely provided to the public on the [Enthought YouTube channel](https://www.youtube.com/playlist?list=PLYx7XA2nY5Gf37zYZMw6OqGFRPjB1jCy6).
 The presentations discussed in this trip report are available internally and accessible from the Lynx website.